 Clouseau's sidekicks or cohorts, beginning with A Shot in the Dark (1964), included Clouseau-hating, mad Chief Inspector Charles Dreyfus (Herbert Lom) and houseboy Kato (Burt Kwouk) who taught martial arts to Clouseau via surprise attack.

 President Muffley (Peter Sellers) called upon crazed Dr. Strangelove (Peter Sellers in his third role), a wheelchair-bound German (ex-Nazi) nuclear scientist and U.S. weapons strategist/director of weapons research and development, for background information about the Doomsday Machine.
-Strangelove, seated in a dark area at the circular War Room table, whined in response with a German accent: "A moment please, Mr. President," as he wheeled his shape into view.
+Strangelove, seated in a dark area at the circular War Room table, responded with a German accent: "A moment please, Mr. President," as he wheeled his shape into view.

 At the Fountainbleau Hotel in Miami, James Bond (Sean Connery) was keeping an eye on rich, greedy, gold-smuggling villain Auric Goldfinger (Gert Frobe).
 He first angered Goldfinger by disrupting and ruining his card-shark scam against a gin-rummy opponent.

 While he was seducing and romancing Goldfinger's pretty blonde assistant/escort Jill Masterson (Shirley Eaton) in his hotel suite, Bond momentarily went to the refrigerator for more Dom Perignon champagne ("passion juice").

 He was knocked unconscious with a karate-chop to the neck from behind (a hand was first seen).

 It was delivered from a shadowy figure wearing a bowler-hat -- the signature look of Goldfinger's mute Korean henchman Oddjob (Harold Sakata).

 The most improbably-named Bond girl in the history of the film series was introduced in this memorable entrance scene.